-Owning multiple drills and drivers uses extra storage space…and adds to overall cost.
-But having the right drill accessories costs less, uses less space, yet creates a very convenient all-in-one drill / driver.
+Owning multiple drills and drivers requires extra storage…and adds to overall cost.
+But having the right drill accessories: costs less, uses less space, yet creates a very convenient all-in-one drill and driver.

 Snappy says “Our namesake is the “snap” that’s heard when a drill bit, driver bit or other tool is pushed into our patented quick change chuck.”
 This is true, there’s a definitive sound to let you now the power bit is locked in.